-Always file a diminished claim if you’re involved in an accident where the other party is at fault so you can recover the difference in value.
-In most cases, you can’t file a diminished claim against your insurance company, which means you should never attempt to file it if you’re at fault in an accident.
+If you are involved in an accident where the other party is at fault, it may be best to file a diminished value claim so you can recover the difference in your vehicle’s value.
+In most cases, you cannot file a diminished claim against your own insurance company, which means you should never attempt to file it if you are at fault in an accident.

-Always file for a diminished claim with the at-fault party’s insurance company as soon as possible, preferably in the days after the accident occurs.
-It’s easier to present your case (with supporting documentation) when you file quickly.
-Also, the value of your car could decrease the longer you wait to file a claim.
+It is generally best to file for a diminished claim with the at-fault party’s insurance company as soon as possible, preferably in the days after the accident occurs.
+It is often easier to present your case (with supporting documentation) when you file quickly.
+Also, the value of your vehicle could decrease the longer you wait to file a claim.

 Frequently asked questions